unit9/gron/readme.md

 mechanism is used.
 While an instance of the task is still running, the task will not be re-run.
 So an hourly task, that runs for 90 minutes, will run 12 times per day.

+If you specify `timeout`, the task will be leashed to run for up to that many seconds, and will get a `SIGKILL` if it does not complete within these bounds.

+All of these features are safe to be combined together.

 Pass `-d` to get more debug spam with nicer formatting.